 What is exactly treated wood flooring?
 Treated or prefinished wood flooring leaves the manufacturer with already applied finishing product on the surface of the materials.
-The finish used usually is polyurethane with UV filter to reduce the direct sun exposure damages later on and prevent the color from fading, however you can ask for the finish you would prefer to be applied.
-Although prefinished materials are usually more expensive than the untreated ones, when you order them already treated with products you save the additional cost of professional sealing service.
-The only downsize in this case is that sometimes you won’t be able to find the flooring you like with the finish you like, but this is a rare thing, since there is a plenty of choice on the market today.
+The finish used usually is polyurethane with a UV filter to reduce the direct sun exposure damages later on and prevent the colour from fading.
+However, you can ask for the finish you would prefer to be applied.
+Although prefinished materials are usually more expensive than the untreated ones when you order them already treated with products you save the additional cost of professional sealing service.
+The only downside, in this case, is that sometimes you won’t be able to find the flooring you like with the finish you like, but this is a rare thing since there is plenty of choice on the market today.

 What types of prior treatment are available?
 When it comes to wood floor treatments these days, there are no limits!
 From the simplest to the most sophisticated and complex – you have it all to choose from.
-One of the most popular wood treatments are bonded with enhancing the natural color of the wood, or completely changing it.
-Wood staining is a good option for people that would like to have a wooden floor in unique color or shade.
-Alternatively, smoking and washing are other treatments that change the color and overall look of wood, but they are more complex than staining.
-Once the desired color is achieved, you can go further with distressing, brushing or tumbling.
-That way you can achieve a very attractive and unique final effect, whether you like an antique and aged look, or you are going for statement look.
+One of the most popular wood treatments is bonded with enhancing the natural colour of the wood, or completely changing it.
+Wood floor staining is a good option for people that would like to have a wooden floor in a unique colour or shade.
+Alternatively, smoking and washing are other treatments that change the colour and overall look of wood, but they are more complex than staining.
+Once the desired colour is achieved, you can go further with distressing, brushing or tumbling.
+That way you can achieve a very attractive and unique final effect, whether you like an antique and aged look, or you are going for a statement look.